 Another tool used to fight cancer is radiation, the very thing that can also cause it.
 It helps for the same reason it causes cancer: it damages DNA.
 Radiation treatment involved using controlled, intense rays to kill cancer cells in a limited area.
 They are painless but cause sickness.

 Radiation treatment has been shown to decrease the chance of a relapse greatly.
 It also helps when tumors are hard to get to, such as in the brain, where operation can cause life-threatening complications.
 In the end, it is often a combination of these treatments that does the most good for a patient with cancer.

 The Emperor Of All Maladies Review

 My Dad had it.
 Every one of my grandparents did too.
-But luckily, I haven’t had cancer so far in my life.
+But luckily, I haven’t had cancer so far.
 This sickness is crazy, awful, and fascinating all at the same time, just like everything I learned in The Emperor Of All Maladies.
-I think this is a must-read for everybody in this age where almost everyone is or will be affected by cancer at some point.
+I think this is a must-read for everybody in this age where almost everyone will be affected by cancer at some point.